Configuration of the nf-co2footprint plugin

 for AWS regioneu-central-1

-- If the plugins TDP table does not include your cloud compute instance and you know the per-core TDP for your instance, set
+- If the plugin’s TDP table does not include the CPU models used by your cloud compute instance and you know the per-core TDP for those models, you have two options:

 ignoreCpuModel = true